cdzombak/feedbin-auto-archiver/README.md

 Credentials are supplied via the environment variables `FEEDBIN_ARCHIVER_USERNAME` and `FEEDBIN_ARCHIVER_PASSWORD`.

 Optionally, these can be stored in a `.env` file alongside the `feedbin_archiver` script.
-The script will automatically read environemnt variables from that file.
+The script will automatically read environment variables from that file.
 (See `.env.sample` for an example.)

 ### Rules File